It Is in Us All

-It Is In Us All is a 2022 Irish thriller film written and directed by Antonia Campbell-Hughes.
+It Is in Us All is a 2022 Irish thriller film written and directed by Antonia Campbell-Hughes.
 The film stars Cosmo Jarvis, Antonia Campbell-Hughes, Rhys Mannion, Keith McErlean, Claes Bang and Mark O'Halloran.
-The film premiered at SXSW on 14 March 2022.
+The film premiered at the 2022 South by Southwest Film Festival on 14 March.

 Premise

 A Londoner returns to his ancestral homeland of County Donegal, Ireland and is drawn in by a teenager who almost kills him in a car crash.